 Configure Child Package in SSIS

-Drag and drop the data flow task from the toolbox to control flow region and rename it as Load data from Text Files to SQL Server table
+Drag and drop the data flow task from the toolbox to control flow region and rename it as Load data from Text Files to SQL Server table.

-Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+Click on the Mappings tab to check whether the source columns are correctly mapped to the destination columns.

-Now, we have to specify the variable value -> location, files name, extension
+Now, we have to specify the variable value -> location, files name, extension.

 SSIS Package Configuration Using Parent Package Variable

-Clicking the Add button, will open a wizard.
-First page is the welcome wizard, please check mark Don’t shown this page again to avoid this page.
+Clicking the Add button will open a wizard.
+The first page is the welcome wizard.
+Please, the checkmark Don’t show this page again to avoid this page.

 Now you can see our newly created Parent Package Variable configuration.

-Next, Go to the Parent Package, and Drag and drop the Execute Package Task from toolbox to Foreach Container.
+Next, Go to the Parent Package, and Drag and drop the Execute Package Task from the toolbox to Foreach Container.

 Double click on the Execute Package Task to configure the package.
-Go to the package tab to configure the package location and connection string.
+Go to the package tab to set the package location and connection string.
 In this example, We are executing the package located in the file system.
-So, Please change the ReferenceType to External reference, and select the file system as package source.
+So, Please change the ReferenceType to External reference, and select the file system as a package source.

-Next, Click on the New Connection to open the File Connection Manager Editor to select the file in the file system.
+Next, click on the New Connection to open the File Connection Manager Editor to select the file in the file system.